 Is Homemade Chalk Paint as Good as Store-Bought?

 No… it’s better!
-If done correctly, DIY chalk paint can be better than store-bought chalk paint by miles, and I’ve always preferred making my own paints over buying them from someone else.
+Like I told Domino Magazine while being interviewed as a chalk paint expert, If done correctly, DIY chalk paint can be better than store-bought chalk paint by miles, and I’ve always preferred making my own paints over buying them from someone else.

 Buying chalk paint at the craft store can be quite pricey.